facebook/react-native-website/docs/touchablewithoutfeedback.md

 ### `aria-valuetext`

-Repersents the textual description of the component.
+Represents the textual description of the component.
 Has precedence over the `text` value in the `accessibilityValue` prop.

 | Type   |
 | ------ |